AngleProtocol/angle-docs/resources/user-guides/ha-positions.md

 7. Clicking the `Open position` button will send the margin to the protocol and open the leveraged position.

 {% hint style="warning" %}
-Be careful, when opening a position, updating and closing will be locked for an hour.
+Be careful when opening a position, updating and closing is locked for an hour.
 More info [here](app-faq.md).
 {% endhint %}

 ## Updating